2026 Edition

 Python-first AI product team needs 2–4 embedded engineers

 Existing codebase, sprint-based delivery, need to expand ML/AI capacity without adding management overhead.
-Uvik's dedicated team model and Python engineering depth are built for this context.
+Uvik Software's dedicated team model and Python engineering depth are built for this context.

 Best firm